ndimov/puzzled-pint-map/DEVELOPMENT.md

 # Todo
 * Handle multiple locations listed under one city (e.g. San Francisco, Seattle)
-* Mark locations with a temporary(?) hiatus with red markers on the map
+* Lazily load geojson layers when clicking on overlay
+* Add view for all past event locations in a particular city

 # Notes